MSN Nurse Anesthesia Program

 Students will have the opportunity to meet the case requirements mandated by the COA, and will gain experience in general, regional, and MAC anesthesia techniques with a diverse population of patients.
 The program currently is contracted with 16 clinical affiliate sites, and all of them are estimated to be within a one-hour drive of our campus.
 These clinical affiliations will allow us to offer the best possible clinical experience.

-A Graduate Nurse Anesthesia Certificate (GNAC) is available for applicants who have already received a master’s degree in nursing.
+A Graduate Nurse Anesthesia Certificate (GNAC) is available for applicants who have already received an advanced degree in nursing - Master's or Doctoral.
 Upon completion of the GNAC program, students will receive a certificate of completion, not an additional master’s or higher degree.

-Currently accepting applications for the Fall 2014 cohort.
-The deadline is December 1, 2013 (January interviews).
-Fall classes begin the week of August 18, 2014.
-Currently the maximum number of students per cohort is 12–14, with strategic plans to increase the number of students per cohort to 18 in the future.
+Currently the maximum number of students per cohort is 12–16, with strategic plans to increase the number of students per cohort to 18 in the future.
 Applications will be reviewed and select applicants will be invited to campus for interviews.

 Lourdes MSN Nurse Anesthesia Program and Graduate Nurse Anesthesia Certificate are accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs through Spring 2016 (Council on Accreditation of Nurse Anesthesia Educational Programs, 222 S. Prospect Ave., Park Ridge, Illinois 60068).